Faisal-Aldosari/Finance/README.md

-# Power BI Clone
+# YoussefBI

-This project is a full-featured Power BI clone web application, featuring:
+This project is a full-featured YoussefBI web application, featuring:

 - **Backend**: FastAPI (Python) for APIs, data processing, and user management
 - **Frontend**: Vite + React + TypeScript for a modern, user-friendly dashboard